mbheinen/bpa-ipf-tsp/docs/basic/ipfcut.rst

 ``ipfcut``
 **********

-The stand-alone program that cuts out a subsystem from a solved base case file is called ``ipfcut``.
+``ipfcut`` is a command line program that cuts out a subsystem from a solved base case file.
 The full system resides in a base case file; the cut system is a card image Bus/Branch data file.
 Flows at the cut branches are converted into equivalent generation or load on specially formatted ``+A`` continuation bus records.
 An ensuing power flow run should solve with internal branch flows and bus voltages which are identical to those quantities in the original base case.

   * Several methods are available to define the cut system: specifying individual buses, zones, base kVs, or individual branches.
   * A pi-back feature replaces selected buses with a passive-node sequence (lines consisting of sections) with the original loads, generation, and shunts, pi-backed in proportion to the line admittances.